ARRIVAL FIELD

 What your system can hold without strain.

-It defines how experience lands.
+It shapes how experience lands.

 CORE